 You can now get access to your credit score on demand, whether you log in or download an app – and you can find ways to maximise your score, giving you access to the best deals for all types of financial products.

-Credit scores are given to everyone when they turn 18 and they are a numerical value calculated by the three main credit reference agencies (Experian, CallCredit and Equifax) and used to assess your ‘creditworthiness.’
+Credit scores are given to everyone when they turn 18 and they are a numerical value calculated by the three main credit reference agencies in the UK (Experian, TransUnion and Equifax).
+Your credit score is used to assess your ‘creditworthiness.’

-The rule of thumb is: if you repay your debts on time, your credit score will improve or remain high.
+The rule of thumb is – if you repay your debts on time, your credit score will improve or remain high.
 If you miss repayments and default, your credit score will fall.